Articles Posted in Immigration News

 The USCIS Forms Updates web page lists their most recently updated forms.
 The list includes forms as they publish them and includes a brief explanation for the update.

-Immigrants in each State (fact sheets): Alabama, Alaska and Arizona – Update
+Immigrants in each State (fact sheets): Connecticut, Delaware and District of Columbia – Update

 UPDATE: Explore American Immigration Council’ interactive map to get more comprehensive information on U.S. immigration data and its impact!